Gravitomagnetism and the significance of the curvature scalar invariants: Dynamical implications of the invariants. Gravitomagnetism.

 \subsubsection{Uniform gravitomagnetic fields}

 A pedagogical example that illustrates how crucial it is to distinguish between the GEM inertial fields $\vec{G},\vec{H}$ and the GEM tidal tensors $\mathbb{E}_{\alpha\beta},\mathbb{H}_{\alpha\beta}$ (showing that there is no direct relation between $\star\mathbf{R}\cdot\mathbf{R}$ and $\vec{H}$) is to consider spacetimes with uniform gravitomagnetic fields.
-Examples of such spacetimes are the Gödel universe, and one particular class of the Som-Raychaudhuri solutions.
-These are ``ultrastationary spacetimes'', whose line element may be expressed as
+Examples of such spacetimes are the Gödel universe and the particular class of the Som-Raychaudhuri solutions considered in Sec. \ref{sub:Godel-Som}.
+These metrics, described by the line elements \eqref{ultrastationary}-\eqref{eq:Godel} and \eqref{eq:Heisenberg}, have special properties.
+Observers at rest in their coordinate systems, $u^{\alpha}=\delta_{0}^{\alpha}$, form a rigid congruence ($\s_{\a\b}=0,\,\theta=0$) with \emph{zero} acceleration {[}as in all metrics of the form \eqref{ultrastationary}{]}, and \emph{uniform} vorticity $\vec{\omega}=\omega\vec{e}_{z}$.
+That is, in a frame adapted to such observers, the gravitoelectric field vanishes, and there is a \emph{non-zero} uniform gravitomagnetic field \cite{JanztenIntrinsicDerivativeII}, cf.~Eq.~(\ref{eq:GEMfields}):